 Office of Equal Opportunity - Business Development Reimbursement Program

 The U.S. Department of Transportation (USDOT) 49 Code of Federal Regulations (CFR) 26.35 requires that recipients of federal funds provide a supportive service to Disadvantaged Business Enterprise (DBE) firms.
-The Maryland Department of Transportation, State Highway Administration (MDOT SHA) complies with this requirement by facilitating the Business Development Reimbursement Program (BDRP).
+The Maryland Department of Transportation, State Highway Administration (SHA) complies with this requirement by facilitating the Business Development Reimbursement Program (BDRP).

 Eligibility